Time complexity of Synchronization of discrete pulse-coupled oscillators on trees: Analysis of enforced local orbits on branches

 \begin{proof} Let $T_{w}$ be of type $10/9$.
-According to the definition, the dynamic on $w$ and $w^{-}$ during consecutive blinking gaps of 10 and 9 of $w$ is given by concatenations of the four sequences (F1)-(F4) in Section 3.
+According to the definition, the dynamic on $w$ and $w^{-}$ during consecutive blinking gaps of 10 and 9 of $w$ is given by concatenations of the four sequences \eqref{F1}-\eqref{F4} in Section 3.
 Note that $w^{-}$ may or may not blink at some of the $a_{i}$'s, $b_{i}$'s, $c_{i}$'s, or $d_{i}$'s.
-But if one ignores such blinks within each sequence of 19 iterations (F$i$)'s, the blinking gap of of $w^{-}$ must be generated by the digraphs in Figure \ref{fractalbranch_coarsening}.
-For instance, if sequence (F1) is followed by (F2), then it takes 22 iterations for $w^{-}$ to blink at the beginning of each (F$i$)'s.
+But if one ignores such blinks within each sequence of 19 iterations (F$i$)'s, the blinking gap of $w^{-}$ must be generated by the digraphs in Figure \ref{fractalbranch_coarsening}.
+For instance, if sequence \eqref{F1} is followed by \eqref{F2}, then it takes 22 iterations for $w^{-}$ to blink at the beginning of each (F$i$)'s.
 Thus the actual blinking sequence of $w^{-}$ must refine a sequence generated by digraphs in Figure \ref{fractalbranch_coarsening} depending on the type of $T_{w}$. \end{proof}

-\begin{customlemma}{4.7} Let $(T,X_{0})$ as before.
-Suppose $w\i V(T)$ such that each component of $T_{w}-w$ is either a singleton, branch, or fractal.
-Then branches of type (a) or (b) or fractal of either types rooted at $w$ are mutually exclusive. \end{customlemma}
+\begin{lemma} Let $(T,X_{0})$ as before.
+Suppose $w\in V(T)$ such that each component of $T_{w}-w$ is either a singleton, branch, or fractal.
+Then branches of type (a) or (b) or fractal of either type rooted at $w$ are mutually exclusive. \end{lemma}

-\begin{proof} Suppose there are both type (a) and (b) branches rooted at $w$.
+\begin{proof} Suppose there are both types (a) and (b) branches rooted at $w$.
 Then by Proposition \ref{branchorbit_detail}, the blinking sequence of $w$ is generated by the diagram (A) and must refine a sequence generated by diagram (B1) in Figure \ref{branchorbit_root_fig}.
 It is easy to see that the sum of the edge and vertex weights in any directed walk in diagram (A) cannot be 14 or 16.
-This means that any sequence generated by (A) cannot refine a sequence which contains a term of 14 or 16.
+This means that any sequence generated by (A) cannot refine a sequence that contains a term of 14 or 16.
 But any sequence generated by (a directed closed walk in) diagram (b1) must contain a term of 14 or 16.
 Hence this is impossible.